Deploy prebuilt apps

 | NomaUBL → Installation → Upgrade | One-command upgrade with rollback. |

-The rest of this page focuses on Liberty plugins — Nomasx-1, Nomajde and the Nomaflow jobs bundle.
+The rest of this page focuses on the Liberty plugins — Nomasx-1, Nomajde and the bundled Nomaflow jobs.

 |---|---|---|